vishnupriyanpr/OXOCARE/README.md

 # 🙌 Acknowledgments & Core Team

-This project is crafted with passion by *MeshMinds*.
-We are deeply grateful to our core contributors who poured their expertise and dedication into building UltraCodeAI from the ground up.
+This project is crafted with passion by *Fusion Force*.
+We are deeply grateful to our core contributors who poured their expertise and dedication into building OXOCARE from the ground up.

 <table align="center">
   <tr>